carbon-language/carbon-lang/llvm/docs/LangRef.rst

     the ELF x86-64 abi, but it can be disabled for some compilation units.
 ``nocf_check``
-    This attribute indicates that no control-flow check will be perfomed on the attributed entity.
+    This attribute indicates that no control-flow check will be performed on the attributed entity.
 It disables -fcf-protection=<> for a specific entity to fine grain the HW control flow protection mechanism.
-The flag is target independant and currently appertains to a function or function pointer.
+The flag is target independent and currently appertains to a function or function pointer.
 ``shadowcallstack``
     This attribute indicates that the ShadowCallStack checks are enabled for